 In the end, however, despite the great hype about the game, you have to realize that you are not dealing with an Everdell clone or Everdell light.
 This association is fundamentally not deviated from the theme and style of the artwork.

 As the name of the Canadian publisher suggests, this is a (slightly sophisticated) family game.
-It offers enough decisions through the "resource puzzle" that even more experienced board players will have fun here.
+With the "resource puzzle" it offers enough decisions that even more experienced board players will have fun here.
 The luck element of the dice reduces the ability to plan actions.
-However, this does not stand out negatively in the overall context of the game mechanism and keeps the complexity of the game a bit lower than if it were a "classic" worker placement.
+However, this is not noticeable in the overall context of the game mechanism and keeps the complexity of the game a bit lower than if it were a "classic" worker placement.

 In the overall impression one has with The animals of the maple valley not an outstanding top 10 or top 50 game.
 The special moments are missing.
 Nevertheless, it is an absolutely solid family game that even connoisseur players will enjoy.